Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The needle is placed through your skin into the disk.
 Then the catheter is inserted through it into the disk.

-Throughout the procedure, your doctor will ask whether you feel leg pain.
+Throughout the procedure, your healthcare provider will ask whether you feel leg pain.
 This is to make sure that the catheter is not too close to certain nerves.
 During the procedure you may feel pain in your back.
-Telling your doctor how you feel helps him or her control any pain you may experience.
-If you are in pain, your doctor may heat the catheter more slowly or to a lower temperature.
+Telling your healthcare provider how you feel helps him or her control any pain you may experience.
+If you are in pain, your healthcare provider may heat the catheter more slowly or to a lower temperature.
 When the heating is finished, the catheter is removed.
 Antibiotics may be injected into the disk to prevent infection.
 Then the needle is removed.